International Non-Proprietary Name (INN): none

-The drug is available in packs containing 10 vials.
+The drug goes in packs containing 10 vials.
 There are two forms of release:

-- Vials containing 5 mg of active ingredient (neuropeptides) – for children.
+- Vials containing 5 mg of the active ingredient (neuropeptides) – for children.

-- Vials containing 10 mg of active ingredient (neuropeptides) – for adults.
+- Vials containing 10 mg of the active ingredient (neuropeptides) – for adults.

 Before injection dissolve the content of the vial in 1-2 ml of water for injection, 0.5% procaine (novocaine) solution or 0.9% sodium chloride solution.